A Lesser XSS Attack Greater Than Your Regex Security

-- Prefer inclusion lists (match what you expect) to exclusion lists (predict what you think should be blocked).
+- Prefer inclusion lists (match what you want to allow) to exclusion lists (predict what you think should be blocked).

 - Work with a consistent character encoding.
 Unpredictable transcoding between character sets makes it harder to ensure validation filters treat strings correctly.